Mark Hensby: Professional career

 A car accident early in 2006 severely limited Hensby's ability to compete that year, but he came back in 2007 to finish just outside the top 100 on the PGA Tour money list and secure his card for following season.
 His struggles were not over however and in 2008, he slipped outside the top 150 to lose his fully exempt status.

 A series of injuries and three shoulder surgeries, plus two failed attempts at European Tour Q School, halted Hensby's career.
 He made his first PGA Tour start in two years (and first cut on any major tour since 2011) at the 2015 Barbasol Championship.
 He was the co-leader at the 36-hole point with rookie Kim Meen-whee.
 Hensby finished T6, his first PGA Tour top ten finish in seven years.

 In December 2017, the PGA Tour suspended Hensby for one year retroactive to 26 October for violating the Tour's anti-doping policy.
 Hensby spoke out a day afterwards, saying: "Call me stupid but don’t call me a cheater."

+In April 2023, Hensby won the Invited Celebrity Classic on PGA Tour Champions in Irving, Texas for his first PGA Tour Champions victory.
+Hensby won in a playoff.
+He parred the fourth playoff hole to win the tournament after his opponent Charlie Wi hit his approach into the water.